jonnymind/SIRPAS/Source/Base_System/Checks/Simple_check.md

 are to be considered *easy*, *hard* and so on.
 When the skill description doesn't specify it, the Game Master can assign a difficulty modifier depending on the situation.

-Instead of the generic difficulty level, some skills can assign determined modifiers;
+Instead of the generic difficulty level, which changes the **SL** for the ckeck, some skills can assign determined modifiers to be applied to the *check score*;
 for example, jumping from a height requires a check on [acrobatics](#BaM-s-acrobatis) with a modifier that depends on how high is the jump.